ramazangurpinar/YoutubePlaylistDurationCalculator/README.md

 # Youtube Playlist Duration Calculator

 This project is a google chrome extension.
-This extension enable people to learn playlist duration in youtube
+This extension enable people to learn playlist duration in Youtube